-One town in particular which combines all of these aspects is St Ives located in the heart of the Cornish coastline in South-West England.
+For those of you unfamiliar with the Cornish region, St. Ives is a seaside town and working harbor.
 Situated in near proximity to the Celtic Sea, St Ives was for many years predominantly a fishing town, just like many of the other villages throughout Cornwall.
 However, in recent years the influx of commercialism has led St.Ives to drift away from relying purely on the fishing income and now offers a nice blend for tourists to enjoy.

 We parked on the north side of St. Ives above the quaint fishing village and immediately saw some spectacular views over the bay and down to the commercialized area below us.
-Walking down to the town centre gave us a mixture of both historical heritage and the apparent influence of modern society as the fishing industry continue to flourish but tourists are visible throughout the town enjoying the small gift shops and afternoon tea options.
+Walking down to the town center gave us a mixture of both historical heritage and the apparent influence of modern society as the fishing industry continue to flourish but tourists are visible throughout the town enjoying the small gift shops and afternoon tea options.

 After enjoying such a magnificent snack, we ventured along the “front” which gave us the chance to see the local fishermen in action as they were either preparing to head out to sea or they were cleaning up their tackle and bait after a long day.
 It really gives you an appreciation of how some people are truly making their money the hard way!

-Many of the shops are tourist friendly, in fact the majority are now catering purely to the tourist population as many of the locals have chosen to move further afield with their daily shopping due to the influx of global supermarkets such as ASDA, Tesco etc.
+Many of the shops are tourist friendly, in fact, the majority are now catering purely to the tourist population as many of the locals have chosen to move further afield with their daily shopping due to the influx of global supermarkets such as ASDA, Tesco etc.

 We both enjoyed walking around these antiquated shops, many of them offering what we would classify as “junk” but at the same time offering tourists the opportunity to take something memorable back from their trip to St.Ives.
 Culture is also very apparent throughout this historic town.
-The parishes, museums and infrastructures are particularly eye-catching and popular among tourists visiting the region.
+The parishes, museums, and infrastructures are particularly eye-catching and popular among tourists visiting the region.

 St.Ives offers a pleasant coastline walk whilst also providing tourists with plenty of quaint gift shops.
 An afternoon Cornish Cream Tea is a is must whilst visiting Cornwall and this is a perfect location to sample such delights.
 Enjoy a stroll along the harbor front and admire the gorgeous scenery.